Oxygen Therapy Contraindications: When Supplemental Oxygen Can Be Harmful

 Supplemental oxygen is essential and life-saving when indicated, but it is a drug with real risks.
 The major contraindications and precautions are: CO2-retaining COPD patients (titrate to 88-92%), bleomycin history (minimize FiO2), paraquat poisoning (withhold oxygen if possible), untreated pneumothorax (avoid positive pressure), and prolonged high-concentration oxygen (causes toxicity).
 The guiding principle is to use the minimum oxygen concentration needed to achieve adequate saturation, not to maximize it.

 1. Siemieniuk RAC, Chu DK, Kim LHY, et al. Oxygen therapy for acutely ill medical patients: a clinical practice guideline.
 BMJ.
-2018;363:k4169.
-DOI: 10.1136/bmj.k4169
+2018;363:k4169. doi:10.1136/bmj.k4169

 2. Austin MA, Wills KE, Blizzard L, Walters EH, Wood-Baker R. Effect of high flow oxygen on mortality in chronic obstructive pulmonary disease patients in prehospital setting: randomised controlled trial.
 BMJ.
-2010;341:c5462.
-DOI: 10.1136/bmj.c5462
+2010;341:c5462. doi:10.1136/bmj.c5462

 3. Sleijfer S. Bleomycin-induced pneumonitis.
 Chest.
-2001;120(2):617-624.
-DOI: 10.1378/chest.120.2.617
+2001;120(2):617-624. doi:10.1378/chest.120.2.617

 4. Gawarammana IB, Buckley NA.
 Medical management of paraquat ingestion.
 Br J Clin Pharmacol.
-2011;72(5):745-757.
-DOI: 10.1111/j.1365-2125.2011.04026.x
+2011;72(5):745-757. doi:10.1111/j.1365-2125.2011.04026.x

 5. MacDuff A, Arnold A, Harvey J. Management of spontaneous pneumothorax: British Thoracic Society Pleural Disease Guideline 2010.
 Thorax.
-2010;65(Suppl 2):ii18-ii31.
-DOI: 10.1136/thx.2010.136986
+2010;65(Suppl 2):ii18-ii31. doi:10.1136/thx.2010.136986

 6. Kallet RH, Matthay MA.
-Hyperoxic Acute Lung Injury.
+Hyperoxic acute lung injury.
 Respir Care.
-2013;58(1):123-141.
-DOI: 10.4187/respcare.01963
+2013;58(1):123-141. doi:10.4187/respcare.01963

-7. Askie LM, Darlow BA, Finer N, et al. Association Between Oxygen Saturation Targeting and Death or Disability in Extremely Preterm Infants in the Neonatal Oxygenation Prospective Meta-analysis Collaboration.
+7. Askie LM, Darlow BA, Finer N, et al. Association between oxygen saturation targeting and death or disability in extremely preterm infants.
 JAMA.
-2018;319(21):2190-2201.
-DOI: 10.1001/jama.2018.5725
+2018;319(21):2190-2201. doi:10.1001/jama.2018.5725

 Medical Disclaimer